PF

 Instructions

-1. 1Pat the roast dry and cut 6 1-inch deep slits in the top.
-Peel the garlic cloves and cut them in half.
-Stuff each slit with a half clove of garlic and a piece of cut rosemary spring.
-Season all over with the salt and black pepper.
-In the bottom of an Instant Pot or similar electric pressure cooker or multi-cooker, pour in the water, then add the beef, nestling the pieces in snuggly.
+1. 1Pat the beef chuck roast dry with paper towels and cut 6 one-inch deep slits into the top.
+Peel and halve the garlic cloves, then stuff each slit with a garlic half and a sprig of fresh rosemary.
+Season the roast all over with salt and black pepper.

 Nutrition — Per Serving